majuss/globi-parasites/documents/paper_notes.md

 - discussion

 ### Kinetoplastid Phylogenomics Reveals the Evolutionary Innovations Associated with the Origins of Parasitism - Jackson 2016
+- cell surface adaption of prior free-living taxa to parasites
+- understanding the reason for the surface change empower scientists to react better to constanly evolving pathogenes

 ### Multiple origins of parasitism in lice - Johnson 2004